Bridging loans and Auction finance timelines

 Squaring Up

-This information is general in nature and is not personalised financial, legal, or tax advice.
-Bridging loans are secured on property, so your property may be at risk if you do not keep up repayments.
+This article is for informational purposes only and does not constitute financial, legal, or tax advice.
+Your property may be repossessed if you do not keep up repayments on a bridging loan.
 Before proceeding, review the full costs including interest structure, fees, and any exit charges, understand how much you will actually receive as a net advance, and make sure your exit strategy is realistic and time-bound.
-Consider whether other funding routes could be more suitable, and take independent professional advice if you are unsure.
+Consider whether other funding routes could be more suitable and take independent professional advice if you are unsure.
+Actual outcomes will depend on your individual circumstances.